 Divorce is a difficult time for all members of a family, but it can be especially hard when there are children involved.
-As a parent who has recently gone through divorce, you may be left with hurt feelings and resentment toward your former spouse, but it is important that these feelings not be brought into the relationship with your child.
+As a parent who has recently gone through divorce with a divorce lawyer in Virginia, you may be left with hurt feelings and resentment toward your former spouse, but it is important that these feelings not be brought into the relationship with your child.
 Remember to follow a few simple rules when you are spending time with your kids after your separation.

 - Never argue with your ex in front of your child.
 Arguing in front of your child can be emotionally damaging, even if the argument itself has nothing to do with him or her.
 When children experience these heightened emotions, they show increases in certain negative symptoms, including aggression, anxiety, hostility, and depression.
 According to a recent study at Cardiff University, arguments that are physically or verbally aggressive are often the worst for children.

 - Allow your child to enjoy the time he spends with his other parent.
 Your child will crave quality contact with both of his parents, and it is important that you encourage a positive relationship between him and your former spouse.
 When your child fully understands that both of his parents love him very much – even though you are living separately – the divorce process will be easier on him.

 - Avoid badmouthing or gossiping about your ex in front of your child, who loves both of you equally.
 Speaking poorly about the other parent will make your child feel as though he has to choose between the two of you.
 Many children will also internalize this criticism, and he may take the negative comments and insults that were meant for your ex as a reflection on himself.
 Every time you tell your child how bad or what an “idiot” his other parent is, you are essentially telling your child that half of him is also bad.